dotnet/runtime/docs/design/coreclr/botr/corelib.md

 # Physical architecture

-When the CLR starts up, SPCL is loaded by a method called `SystemDomain::LoadBaseSystemClasses()`.
-Here, the base data types and other similar classes (like `Exception`) are loaded, and appropriate global pointers are set up to refer to SPCL's types.
+When the CLR starts up, CoreLib is loaded by a method called `SystemDomain::LoadBaseSystemClasses()`.
+Here, the base data types and other similar classes (like `Exception`) are loaded, and appropriate global pointers are set up to refer to CoreLib's types.

 For FCalls, look in [fcall.h][fcall] for infrastructure, and [ecalllist.h][ecalllist] to properly inform the runtime about your FCall method.